simply-nicky/pyrost/docs/reference/cxi_ref.rst

 CXI file handler class (:class:`pyrost.CXIStore`) accepts a set of paths to the files together with a protocol object. :class:`pyrost.CXIStore` searches the files for any data attributes defined by the protocol.
-It provides an interface to load the data of the given attribute from the files (see :func:`pyrost.CXIStore.load`) and save the data of the attribute to the first file in the set (see :func:`pyrost.CXIStore.save`).
-The files may be multiple or a single one.
+It provides an interface to load the data of the given attribute from the files (see :func:`pyrost.CXIStore.load`) and to save the data of the attribute to the first file in the set (see :func:`pyrost.CXIStore.save`).
+One can parse several files or a single one.

 .. automodule:: pyrost.cxi_protocol